Private collection agencies

 Before you are contacted by a private collection agency, you will receive two letters.

-- The IRS will first send Notice CP40 and Publication 4518 PDF.
-These let you know that your overdue tax account was assigned to a private collection agency.
+1. The IRS will first send Notice CP40 to let you know that your overdue tax account was assigned to a private collection agency.

 Both letters contain a taxpayer authentication number.
 It’s used to confirm your identity.
 It’s also for you to verify that the .
 Keep this number in a safe place.